nanacnote/appointment_booking_system/README.md

 - **routes**

-  Inside this folder there is the Express routing logic logic for all accepted routes ie:
+  Inside this folder there is the Express routing logic for all accepted routes ie:

   - 1. `/api` accepting **post** request from forms.
   - 2. `/index` accepting **html** request to home page from browsers.